-The following is an extract from an article written in 2002 for Open Democracy by; Jessica Douglas-Home, founder of the Mihai Eminescu Trust.
+The following is an extract from an article written in 2002 for Open Democracy by Jessica Douglas-Home.

 Nikolai Ceausescu, Romania’s vainglorious Conducator, had not only decided to bulldoze the villages, along with thirteen thousand others, as part of his plans for systematisation; he was also getting rid of the Saxons themselves, selling those with exportable skills at a few thousand Deutschmarks a piece to the West German Government.
 When, after the fall of communism, the German Foreign Minister invited anyone of German origin to return to the fatherland, some two hundred thousand Saxons stampeded out of Transylvania, leaving a scattered and predominantly elderly population to look after this most precious of European landscapes.